 Us Too Gymnastics is dedicated to providing a warm environment for children with developmental delays and disabilities to take part and enjoy gymnastics classes to meet their individual needs.

 According to the U.S. Census Bureau, more than 1 in 150 children are diagnosed as having an Autism Spectrum Disorder.
-In 2009 Autism Speaks reports 1 in 110 children, 1 in 70 boys are diagnosed as having an Autism Spectrum Disorder.
+In 2009 Autism Speaks reported 1 in every 110 American children, and a staggering 1 in 70 boys, were diagnosed as having an Autism Spectrum Disorder.

 Autism Society of America reports